freemansoft/docker-scripts/elasticsearch/README.md

 wsl --shutdown
 ```

-##E Change just a single WSL VM using wsl.conf
+## Change just a single WSL Linux VM using wsl.conf
 You can put add a section to `/etc/wsl.conf` in just the docker VM.
 I haven't done this so check the docs

 ## Manual command after every restart restart